-NOTE: If you're in a professional field related to psychology or psychiatry, you are probably familiar with a special use of affect (pronounced with the accent on the first syllable) as a noun meaning "an expressed or observed emotional response."
+NOTE: If you're in a professional field related to psychology or psychiatry, you are probably familiar with a special use of affect (with stress on the first syllable) as a noun meaning "an expressed or observed emotional response."
 However, this technical term seldom appears in everyday (non-technical) writing.

 - Peace is a natural effect of trade.
 War affects trade in various ways.

 - In London, the weather would affect me negatively.
 The constant drizzle had a bad effect on my disposition.

 - If you want to effect change in Washington, you have to vote.

 "In a table entitled Excessive vitamin intake, which accompanied the article, Watchdogs to set limits on vitamin intake (page 7, August 30), it was said that boron 'might effect reproduction.'
 No such miracle supplement is yet on the market.
 'Affect' was the intended word."

 (Corrections and Clarifications, The Guardian, September 3, 2002)

 - "Confusion concerning the use of these two words stems from the fact that anything that affects something else has an effect on it.

 "However, the verb meanings of the two words differ widely.
 Perhaps one way to determine proper usage is to think of to affect as meaning to bring about partial results; to effect as meaning to achieve complete results.
 'The cost of the farm program affects all our pocketbooks'; 'Arbitration was necessary to effect a settlement of the strike.'